94kp/94kp/README.md

 Hi, I'm Karan, aka DatIndiKid.

-You can find the following types of projects on my GitHub profile -
+You can find projects related to the following here --

-- Machine Learning / Artificial Intelligence
+-> Machine Learning / Artificial Intelligence
-- Win32 SDK
+-> Win32 SDK
-- Programming practice problems from various books (Will update the list here, once it has been uploaded)
-- Programming practice problems from various online sources (Will update the list here, with links and all)
-- Any other programming projects I take up any time.
+-> Programming practice problems from various books (Will update the list here, once it has been uploaded) -> Programming practice problems from various online sources (Will update the list here, with links and all) -> Any other programming projects I take up any time.

 I'm currently learning Operating Systems, Software Development using Win32 SDK and COM, and Machine Learning/AI.